KotlinWang/MoVis/README.md

 bash test.sh configs/movis.yaml checkpoint_best
 ```

-## Related Projects
+## :mag: Related Projects

 Our code is based on [MonoDETR](https://github.com/ZrrSkywalker/MonoDETR) and [RT-DETR](https://github.com/lyuwenyu/RT-DETR).

 ## Citation

-If you find this project helpful, please consider citing the following paper:
+If you find this project useful in your research, please consider citing：

 ```
 ```